New Mexico Opportunity Scholarship

 Specialty Programs will not be covered at 100%, per NMHED.

-At CNM, a recipient receiving the Opportunity scholarship who is also awarded the Lottery scholarship will receive three terms of funding or an associate's degree, whichever comes first.
-Students who maintain eligibility can transfer the Opportunity and Lottery scholarships to a four-year institution and may be eligible for a total of up to seven terms.
+At CNM, a recipient receiving the Opportunity Scholarship who is also awarded the Lottery scholarship will receive three terms of funding or an associate's degree, whichever comes first.
+Students who maintain eligibility can transfer the Opportunity and Lottery Scholarships to a four-year institution and may be eligible for a total of up to seven terms.

 You can visit the New Mexico Higher Education Department website for more information.

-Eligibility
+Eligibility Requirements

-• Be a resident of New Mexico.
+• Applicants must be residents of New Mexico.

 • Recent graduate learners must have graduated from an accredited NM high school or complete a PED approved home school program.

-• Do not exceed 90 attempted credit hours for completion of an Associate Degree
+• Do not exceed 90 attempted credit hours for completion of an associate degree.

-• Non-credit programs are not eligible
+• Non-credit programs are not eligible for this scholarship.

 High School Requirement